leandromoreira/linux-network-performance-parameters/README.md

 1. Packets are handled to a qdisc sized `netdev_max_backlog` with its algorithm defined by `default_qdisc`
 1. It calls `ip_rcv` and packets are handled to IP
 1. It calls netfilter (`PREROUTING`)
-1. It looks at the routing table, if fowarding or local
+1. It looks at the routing table, if forwarding or local
 1. If it's local it calls netfilter (`LOCAL_IN`)
 1. It calls the L4 protocol (for instance `tcp_v4_rcv`)
 1. It finds the right socket
 1. It goes to the tcp finite state machine
 1. Enqueue the packet to  the receive buffer and sized as `tcp_rmem` rules
-    1. If `tcp_moderate_rcvbuf` is enabled kernel will auto tune the receive buffer
+    1. If `tcp_moderate_rcvbuf` is enabled kernel will auto-tune the receive buffer
 1. Kernel will signalize that there is data available to apps (epoll or any polling system)
 1. Application wakes up and reads the data